UPPMAX/install-methods/bioinfo/iqtree/iqtree-1.6.12-omp-mpi_install-README.md

     cp -av iqtree-mpi $PFX/iqtree-omp-mpi

-The mf file from 1.6.10-omp-mpi is fine.
+The mf file from 1.6.10-omp-mpi is fine, but with updated gcc and openmpi versions.